-A Deloitte survey on inclusion discovered that although the overwhelming majority of workers consider themselves allies in the workplace, individuals that responded that they ‘feel dedicated to supporting individuals or groups who are different [from them] and stand ready to advance inclusion” slightly more than a quarter have spoken up at the moment when detecting bias.
+A Deloitte survey on inclusion discovered that although the overwhelming majority of workers consider themselves allies in the workplace, among individuals who responded that they “feel dedicated to supporting individuals or groups who are different [from them] and stand ready to advance inclusion”, only slightly more than a quarter have spoken up at the moment when detecting bias.
 That silence is serious.

 Most of us realize things are so bad we need solutions.
 But the problem is, if our organizations don’t realize the scale of the problem, they’re not going to accept the scale of the solution.
 The key thing, as HBO comic John Oliver passionately pleaded, is for the social outrage we’re seeing on streets around the world to be matched with action in our organizations, knowing full well that our own unconscious bias – or deliberate biases – are built to resist change.
 And that’s going to take sustained, significant effort to get the reforms required for anything to meaningfully change.